 For the meatballs:

-Add the salt, pepper, oregano, and both breadcrumbs.
+- Add the salt, pepper, oregano, both breadcrumbs, Parmesan, parsley and spices.
 Mix well into the meat along with the eggs.

 For the sauce: